 The January Wall Street Journal Economic Forecast Survey was published on January 14, 2016.
 The headline is “Economists See Continued U.S. Expansion, Heightened Global Risk.”
 As indicated in the article, 76 economists were surveyed, although not every economist answered every question.

 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 11.54%; December’s average response was 11.45%.
+As seen in the “Recession Probability” section – and mentioned above – the average response as to the odds of another recession starting within the next 12 months was 16.93%; the average response in December’s survey was 15.00%.

 The current average forecasts among economists polled include the following:

 full-year 2017: 2.4%

 full-year 2018: 2.3%

 December 2016: 2.79%